semgrep/semgrep-docs/docs/semgrep-cloud-platform/linear.md

 :::info Prerequisites
 * Your Linear user must be able to approve an OAuth integration with admin level privileges.
-* Linear can only be enabled through Semgrep Cloud Platform (SCP).
-[Create an account](/semgrep-code/getting-started/) to set up your Linear integration.
-* To create tickets, you must [add or onboard the project](/semgrep-code/getting-started/) (repository) to Semgrep Cloud Platform for scanning.
 :::

 To integrate Linear, follow these steps: